 Results: Once again Ebates shows more attention to the details.

 Both services provide online shopping experience via built-in browsers.
 It means that when the user finds an appealing Cash Back offer and clicks Shop he/she continues the shopping experience without leaving the specific app.

-Before user is navigated to a third party website there is displayed loading screen which indicates amount of Cash Back user will receive.
+Before the user is navigated to a third party website there is displayed loading screen which indicates the amount of Cash Back user will receive.

-There are lot of complains from users who haven’t received promised Cash Back from one or another service.
+There are a lot of complaints from users who haven’t received promised Cash Back from one or another service.
 And it’s probably one of the biggest fears users of Cash Back apps have — to pay full price and never receive money they felt like already owning.

-Within Ebates built in browser it’s possible reload the page, return to Ebates or check all deals available on the website by clicking on “10 deals”.
+Within Ebates built-in browser it’s possible to reload the page, return to Ebates or check all deals available on the website by clicking on “10 deals”.

-After the product is purchased user can continue navigate within the page or press “ Done” and return to Dosh app.
-If purchase is successful in up to 60 days user will receive the Cash Back earned.
+After the product is purchased user can continue to navigate within the page or press “ Done” and return to Dosh app.
+If the purchase is successful in up to 60 days the user will receive the Cash Back earned.

 Results: Both apps have issues with built-in browsers.
-Definitely there is a room for improvement.
+Definitely, there is room for improvement.
 So there is no obvious winner.

 Although Ebates mobile app may be a bit less trendy in terms of design it has several advantages compared with Dosh.

-When it comes to finances, Cash Back, savings etc. money related services there there should be a lot of effort put into building the trust and making user to feel secure and confident about the service.
-Although Dosh has mainly minor UX issues altogether they might influence overall feeling of the service in a negative way.
+When it comes to finances, cash-back, savings, etc. money-related services there should be a lot of effort put into building the trust and making the user feel secure and confident about the service.
+Although Dosh has mainly minor UX issues altogether they might influence the overall feeling of the service in a negative way.